HarpreetSinghBhola/jenkins-ansible-terraform/README.md

 This project describes about deploying terraform resources using ansible & jenkins pipeline.

-roles/terraform/tasks/main.yml- This file invokes the terraform module in ansible and applies the ./terraform_scripts.
+roles/terraform/tasks/main.yml- This file invokes the terraform module in ansible.

 templates/variables.tf.j2- Ansible uses Jinja2 templating to enable dynamic expressions and access to variables.
 This is the file used to subsitute the values of variables in terraform.